nsmith105/PREPHub/prephub-hardware/README.md

    - At the bottom of `autostart` add
      - `@gnome-terminal -- python3 /home/pi/Desktop/PREPHub/PREPHub-TeamD/prephub-hardware/pi.py`
 9. Connect to fadecandy server on startup.
 Must edit `crontab`
-   -
+   - Enter `sudo crontab -e`
+   - At bottom of file type in `@reboot sudo /home/pi/Desktop/PREPHub/PREPHub-TeamD/prephub-hardware/fadecandy-package-02/bin/fcserver-rpi`

 ## PREPHub Raspberry Pi setupt for screen Pi
 1. Follow the directions to setup the Raspberry Pi [here](https://www.raspberrypi.org/help/quick-start-guide/2/)
 2. Update and Upgrade the Raspberry Pi
-   - 'sudo apt-get install update && sudo apt install upgrade -y'
+   - `sudo apt-get install update && sudo apt install upgrade -y`
 3. Clone the [PREPHub Repository]() onto the Raspberry PI
    - Our team created a PREPHub folder on the desktop then `cd PREPHub` and clone repository
 4. Ensure Python3-pip is installed